willjhliang/notes/Data Structures and Algorithms/Algorithms/💧 Edmonds-Karp.md

+# Max-Flow Min-Cut Problem
-Max-flow min-cut problem: find the maximum flow of a flow network such that
+Find the maximum flow of a flow network such that
 1. An edge’s flow cannot exceed capacity.
 2. A vertex’s incoming flow equals outgoing flow.